 With these techniques, you should be able to minimize your chances of having an infected crop and produce turnips that can be sold with their leaves.

-And if you still need help identifying a turnip disease on your patch, then some of these guides may be of assistance.
+And if you still need help identifying a turnip disease infected your patch, then some of these guides may be of assistance:

 - How to Identify and Treat Alternaria Leaf Spot on Turnips